magma/magma/docs/docusaurus/versioned_docs/version-1.7.0/general/cloudstrapper_install.md

 original_id: aws_cloudstrapper
 ---

+> **Deprecation Notice:** The Cloudstrapper tool under `experimental/cloudstrapper/`
+> is deprecated and scheduled for removal.
+This documentation is retained for
+> historical reference only.

 # Deploying Magma via Cloudstrapper

 There are two basic options for setting up Magma Cloudstrapper within Amazon Web Services: Marketplace or via private image.